South Korea

 Motherhood prevalence (TMR)

-Completed fertility among mothers in South Korea stands at 44.6% in 2024, showing a slight increase of 1.2 percentage points from 2023.
-Over the past five years, the Total Motherhood Rate (TMR) has generally declined, averaging 45.4% between 2020 and 2024.
-When compared to the 2000s average of 62.6%, this marks a decrease of approximately 18.0 percentage points.
-South Korea currently holds the lowest TMR level worldwide, ranking 38th out of 38 countries.
+Completed fertility among mothers in South Korea reached 44.6% in 2024, marking a slight increase of 1.2 percentage points from 2023.
+Over the past five years, the total motherhood rate (TMR) has trended downward, averaging 45.4% between 2020 and 2024.
+When compared to the 2000s average of 62.6%, the current level is approximately 18.0 percentage points lower.
+Notably, South Korea holds the lowest TMR worldwide, ranking 38th out of 38 countries.

 | Year | TMR | Year | TMR |